US Banking for Canadian LLC Owners (2026)

 Do I need to report my US bank account to the CRA?

-Canadian residents who hold foreign property with a total cost exceeding $100,000 CAD at any point during the year are required to file Form T1135 (Foreign Income Verification Statement) with their tax return.
-A US bank account balance counts toward this threshold.
-Additionally, income earned through a US LLC is reportable on the Canadian T1 return.
-FATCA data exchange means the CRA receives US account information automatically — creating a verifiable cross-reference against filed returns.
+If your foreign property exceeds $100,000 CAD at any point during the year, you need to file Form T1135 with your tax return.
+US bank account balances count toward this threshold.
+Income earned through a US LLC is also reportable on your Canadian T1.
+And remember: FATCA means the CRA already receives your US account data automatically, so any gap between what they see and what you file is visible.

 Key Takeaways

-- RBC sold its US operations to Citizens in 2023 — TD Bank is now the only traditional bank providing a direct Canada-US banking bridge
+- RBC sold its US operations to Citizens in 2023.
+That second bridge is gone.

-- Mercury and Relay are fintech alternatives that accept Canadian LLC owners remotely; Mercury's compliance risk scoring for Canadian applicants benefits from Canada-US regulatory alignment
+- Mercury and Relay accept Canadian LLC owners remotely.
+Canadian applicants get better approval odds due to regulatory alignment.

-- FINTRAC reports international transfers of $10,000 CAD or more automatically; structuring transfers to avoid this threshold is a criminal offense
+- FINTRAC reports international transfers of $10,000 CAD or more automatically.
+Splitting transfers to stay under the threshold is a criminal offense.

-- A three-account structure (Mercury for US operations + Wise for conversion + Canadian bank for CAD expenses) provides both cost efficiency and banking redundancy
+- Three-account structure (Mercury + Wise + Canadian bank) gives you cost efficiency and banking redundancy

 Related Reading